BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/projects/combining-streams/src/lib/exercises/combineLatest/docs/combineLatest.exercise.md

 # Combining ongoing Observables - Exercise

+## Intro
+Processing HTTP calls directly in the component without any caching approaches will quickly result in _over-fetching_.
+We request data from the server more often than we need to.

+_Over-fetching HTTP requests visualized_
 ![](./assets/images/Reactive-architecture-and-ux-patterns_angular_over-fetching_michael-hladky.png)

+This is a result of wrong state-management.
+To face this problem, we need to store the results of the HTTP Requests in a shared cache.
+We can put this behavior inside a `Service` in order to share our state accross multiple `Components`.

+_Shared data store visualized_
 ![](./assets/images/Reactive-architecture-and-ux-patterns_angular_http-caching_michael-hladky.png)

-## Intro
-As processing HTTP calls directly in the component we run into "over-fetching" of data.
-Over-fetching means we request data from the server more often than we need to.

-This is a result of wrong state-management.
-We need the result of the HTTP request on a global level in the service.
-From there, HTTP result can be cached, share with multiple components and replayed from the cache if needed.

-To do so, we implemented a BehaviorSubject in our service as well as some new methods to update the services state.
+For this exercise we introduce a very basic HTTP cache solution by using a `BehaviorSubject` as a shared data store.
+Instead of binding `Components` directly to HTTP Requests, we will feed the data store with the results and provide single shared `Observables` mapped from the data store.

 **Service**
 ```Typescript